chenhong-dkfz/GenomeTornadoPlot/README.md

 ## GenomeTornadoPlot

-The TornadoPlot package allow users to visualize copy number variations (CNVs), and many other types of structure variations as well, which overlap with one or two genes **(Why 1 or 2 genes and not more than this ?)** in one chromosomes **(Do the genes have to be located on the same chromosome ?)**.
-For all CNVs overlapping with the target gene a focallity score is also calculated **(Formula ?)**.
-Higher the focallity score is, more **probable/plausible** it is that the gene is affected by focal events.
-(It is important to mention that the score relies on data, so it only makes sense to compare scores which are generated from one dataset.**(I don't understand what you mean.)**)
+The GenomeTornadoPlot package allow users to visualize copy number variations (CNVs), and many other types of structure variations as well, which overlap with one or two genes in one chromosomes.
+For all CNVs overlapping with the target gene a focallity score is also calculated.
+Higher the focallity score is, more probable it is that the gene is affected by focal events.

+## Motivation

+Focal copy number variations pinpoint driver genes.
+More specifically, oncogenes and tumor suppressor genes are more often affected by these events than neighbouring passenger.
+Furthermore, detection of multigenic minimally deleted regions enable the detection of synergistic co-mutations.

-With the `GenomeTornadoPlot` package, you are able to:
-- visualize alternatively selected CNVs overlapping with gene(s) at the cohort level.
+With the `GenomeTornadoPlot` package, you are able to: visualize alternatively selected CNVs overlapping with selected gene at the cohort level. visualize CNVs of two selected genes in the same chromosome and compare these events
-- calculate focallity scores by different methods.
+- calculate focallity scores with different methods.

-- graphically compare CNVs between neighbour genes **(What do you mean by "compare" ?)**.
+## Algorithms of focallity score

+In general, we assume that genes with comparably more focal events than broad ones have higher scores.

+Here we define the focallity score by:

+s = $\sum_{i = 1}^{m} log(L<sub>max</sub>-L<sub>i</sub>)$

+where m is the total number of focal variation events, L<sub>max</sub> is the length of longest focal variation event.

+To erase the impact of neighbour genes, we implemented another algorithm and call it edge score.
+It is define as:

+score.edge = (2*S<sub>gene</sub> - S<sub>neighbour_1</sub> -S<sub>neighbour_2</sub>)/2

+where neighbour 1 and neighbour 2 are neighbour genes of the target gene, if the target gene is at edge of chromosome, the only neighbour gene counts as both neighbour 1 and 2.

+Please notice that the focallity

 ## Download and installation